 As you may notice I have given the website a new look.
 This is a project that I have secretly been working on for a pretty long time.
 While a lot of stuff may look similar but with a fresh coat of paint.
-There are actually a lot of changes in the back-end of the site.
+There are actually a lot of changes in the back end of the site.
 This resulted in a lot of work setting up the old structure of the site that you and I have been custom to.
 Let’s go over some of the changes and why.

 The current website still runs on the same Content Management System (CMS) called WordPress.
-However I did change to a different theme that was also made by the creator of the previous theme.
-This new theme therefore has a lot of overlap with the previous one if you look at the basics on the front-end of the site.
+However, I did change to a different theme that was also made by the creator of the previous theme.
+This new theme, therefore, has a lot of overlap with the previous one if you look at the basics on the front end of the site.
 But actually on the back-end of things I’m able to do some sweet new stuff.
 The previous Theme didn’t let me build HUBs in HUBs.
 Therefore I wasn’t able to create a dedicated HUB for each of the Battleborn heroes and link relevant content to them.
 This is something I’m planning to do in the near future and not just with the Battleborn heroes.
 This allows me to go much more in-depth on specific topics.

 This theme was originally designed to have a light/white look.
 Getting the look just right and staying true to the color palette of the previous theme was a bit of a struggle.
-But this was nothing in compare to transferring the site to the new theme.
+But this was nothing in comparison to transferring the site to the new theme.

 There are around 1500 posts on my website.
-The new theme stores some data differently therefore I manually had to check all posts if the showed the correct content.
+The new theme stores some data differently therefore I manually had to check all posts if they showed the correct content.
 A lot of posts showed no sidebar because the data got lost.
-Some posts showed the featured image and a video on the top of article while it only needed to show the video.
+Some posts showed the featured image and a video on the top of the article while it only needed to show the video.

 While I manually went through a lot of posts and fixed a lot of stuff there is probably some stuff that still needs fixing.
 So if you see something that needs my attention let me know by sending me a message through the contact form.